 Mahi Mahi with Tomato Lemon Sauce

-This Mahi Mahi with Tomato Lemon Sauce is an easy to make one pan dish that takes just 20-minutes to prepare.
+This Mahi Mahi with Tomato Lemon Sauce is an easy to make one pan dish that takes just 20-minutes to prepare with simple ingredients.
 The mahi mahi is pan seared until golden in colour and then smothered in a garlic, onion, tomato and lemon sauce.
 This Mahi Mahi recipe is Whole30, Paleo, Grain Free, Gluten Free, Dairy Free and Specific Carbohydrate Diet Legal.

 - It’s a low fuss one pan meal that comes together in under 20 minutes start to finish.